quanticsoul4772/zendesk-ai-integration/WEBHOOK_SETUP.md

 - Confirm the shared secret in Zendesk matches your `.env` file
 - Check server logs for detailed error messages
+- Ensure the `WEBHOOK_SECRET_KEY` environment variable is set correctly

 ### Connection Issues